DreaMokH/FANet/README.md

 ## Citation

-If you find this repo useful, please cite the following papers:
+If you find this repo useful, please cite the following paper:

 ```bibtex
 @ARTICLE{Huang_2020_SPL,